 Work is movement.

-Therefore, both kilojoules and calories are words used to describe the amount of “get-up-and-go” in food!
+“Kilojoule”, and “calorie”, describes the amount of movement which food allows us to do!
 Read our home page to get a more detailed explanation of what, exactly, a calorie is.

 The shift from calories to kilojoules was just another one of the things that changed when we adopted the SI metric measurement system.
 Parliament passed the Australian Metric Conversion Act in 1970, and government agencies therefore followed through shortly thereafter.